uxillary/neo-qol/README.md

 To ensure the correct items are highlighted, follow these steps to manually obtain the latest item price lists from Jellyneo.
 Also, if you want to use this script template and add a different shop.

 - Search Items: Visit Jellyneo’s Item Database and search for the desired shop items.
+> [Example Search Term](https://items.jellyneo.net/search/?name_type=2&cat[]=11&min_rarity=0&max_rarity=100&min_price=40000&sort=5&sort_dir=desc&limit=75) for Spooky Food (obj 30)
 - Filter by Price: Sort the items by price to find those that fall into the desired price categories.
-- Use the "JN Item Name Extractor" script.
+- Install the "JN Item Name Extractor" script to Tampermonkey, found above.
 > [!NOTE]
 > This script is compliant with JN's Scraping Policy.
-- Copy Item Names: Copy the item names using the copy button provided by the JN script.
+- Copy item names: Copy the item names using the copy button provided by the JN script.
 - Update the Shop Script: Paste the item names into their respective lists in the script and save it.
+- Some items cost more than the SW/ JN price - just remove these as you go, and save.

 ##
 ### Pyramids Neopets Script